Esplanade Road Closure

 Surfers Paradise is fun city.
 It is not like other Goldcoast suburbs and it doesn’t care what the others think – we are too busy having fun.
 You want fancy, go to Main Beach, you want corporate sophistication, go to Broadbeach, you want quiet coastal, there’s plenty to choose from.
 But you want fun, come to the fun capital.
 The place with city buzz and beachside chill.

-The Council’s plan never tries to understand and celebrate the Surfers Paradise offer.
+The Council’s plan never tries to understand and celebrate our unique offer.
 The Surfers Paradise difference.
 Instead it pines for a veneer of sophistication better suited to somewhere else.

 A failure to understand the people & culture